 Few of us have been spared a red, painful sunburn.
 Not only can they be uncomfortable in the moment, sunburns can do lasting damage and increase your risk of skin cancer.
 In fact, five sunburns or more doubles your risk of developing melanoma, according to the Skin Cancer Foundation.

 What causes that pain and damage?
-“Ultraviolet radiation energy damages DNA in the skin, leading to an inflammatory response with the synthesis of prostaglandins and cytokines and swelling of skin blood vessels,” explained Dr. Samer Jaber, board certified dermatologist, assistant clinical professor of dermatology at the Icahn School of Medicine at Mount Sinai in New York City.
+“Ultraviolet radiation energy damages DNA in the skin, leading to an inflammatory response with the synthesis of prostaglandins and cytokines and swelling of skin blood vessels,” explained Dr. Samer Jaber, board certified dermatologist and assistant clinical professor of dermatology at the Icahn School of Medicine at Mount Sinai in New York City.
 “This causes redness, swelling and pain.
 Sometimes involved skin cells are destroyed.”

 To start the sunburn healing process as soon as possible, it is important to begin treating sunburn as soon as you notice it, advises the American Association of Dermatology.
 If too much fun in the sun has left your skin with a painful party favor, the good news is you probably have some of the best home remedies for a sunburn in your pantry, fridge or medicine cabinet right now.

 7 home remedies for sunburn relief

 Feeling the burn?
 Dermatologists say to go ahead and grab these common household items for cooling, soothing relief.

 Soak a clean washcloth with cool water and apply to the burn five times daily for 5-10 minutes to cool off your skin, Jaber recommends.

 The American Association of Dermatology explains that cold water can actually help put out the fire you feel on your skin.
 Take a cool shower and carefully pat yourself dry, but leave your skin a little moist to absorb any moisturizer you apply.